Does Guardianship Override Parental Rights?

 • Notification: Texas law requires that the potential ward and all close family members must be notified of the guardianship application to ensure transparency and fairness in the proceedings.

 • Hearing: A court hearing is then scheduled, where all parties can present evidence and argue for or against the establishment of guardianship.
-The judge will make a decision based on all submitted evidence and testimonies.
+The judge will make a decision based on all the submitted evidence and testimonies.

 Several critical pieces of documentation and legal requirements must be met when applying for guardianship in Texas: